nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ###Add a deadline

-1. Type `add deadline n/NAME ed/DATE et/TIME`.
+1. Type `add deadline n/NAME ed/DATE et/TIME` or `add deadline n/NAME edt/DATE_TIME_TEXT(e.g. next wed 3pm)`.

 2. `add` can be replaced by `a`. `deadline` can be replaced by `d`. `n/` prefix for NAME is optional.

 3. If et is not specified, et is assumed to be 23:59.

-4. If ed is not specified, ed is assumed to be today.

-5. If both et and ed are not specified, created task is a floating task (see b).

-6. Press Enter.
+4. Press Enter.

-7. The deadline will be added to your to do list.
+5. The deadline will be added to your to do list.

 ###Add a task